 The City of Westfield, MA, said that cannabis entrepreneurs needed to pay, in addition to the State tax:

 - The town tax

 New Jersey’s legalization law imposes a reasonable tax that should not be overly burdensome on consumers since legislators want the legitimate market to be able to compete with the underground market.

-Smith Ellis explained that Cambridge, MA sought to allow Host Community Agreements for social equity applicants.
+Smith Ellis explained that Cambridge, MA, sought to allow Host Community Agreements for social equity applicants and cannabis entrepreneurs.
 However, a few companies, including Ayr Wellness (which bought Garden State Dispensary), tried to stop social equity applicants from receiving prioritization in the application process.
 Revolutionary Clinic sued Cambridge and told the judge an equity applicant was “racially discriminatory.”
 They ultimately dropped the case after losing an appeal.